LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

     Methods:

     - [lua]`item:activate()`
+      Brings the item to life, exactly as tripping a trigger on it would: its control routine starts running, and a creature also gets its AI, without which it would stand there and ignore Lara.

-      Adds the item to the active list and starts its control routine, enabling AI for a creature.
-Objects with no control routine cannot be activated.
+      Objects with no control routine cannot be activated, and an item that is already active is left alone.

+    - [lua]`item:deactivate()`
+      Stops the item: its control routine no longer runs, and a creature loses its AI and stands down.
+The item stays where it is and keeps its hit points, so this is not a way of getting rid of it - use `kill()` for that.

+      A trigger can still bring it back, and so can `activate()`.

     - [lua]`item:die([explode])`
       Runs the object's creature death handling: the corpse stays, and `explode` bursts its meshes as a rocket or grenade would.
 For creatures; `kill()` simply removes any item from the game.